We cultivate the best news & resources to share with you.

 The Southern Regional Grant Conference (#SRGC17) is the premier networking and professional development event for grant professionals.
 Gain insight and perspective about key issues facing the grant field, build and strengthen professional relationships, and discover new resources and project opportunities while demonstrating commitment to the grant profession.
-Save over $50 with the Early Bird registration rate of $199 - that rate ends March 31st.
+Registration is $275 - with a discount for SRGC Members.
 Details and registration.

 Judson Women's Leadership Conference

 Tuesday, June 20, 8:00am-4:00pm